siriusnottin/os/NOTES.md

 7. After extraction, drag the Xcode application to your Applications folder
 8. Open Xcode from your Applications folder.
 You may need to right-click and select "Open" the first time to bypass Gatekeeper security
 9. Xcode will likely prompt you to install additional components.
 Follow the on-screen instructions to complete the setup.

+[^1]: To have the scroll behavior to be separated between the trackpad and the mouse.
+[Official Website](https://pilotmoon.com/scrollreverser/)
+[^2]: To have the keyboard layout switcher to be automatic.[Official Website](https://github.com/ohueter/autokbisw)